 The Madison Economics Club is a student governed and maintained organization that sponsors lectures, workshops, and travel events of interest to students and faculty.
 Lecturers are arranged to address relevant economic, business, and political related issues.
 We also plan to take informative trips to private and public institutions such as a Federal Reserve Bank for events such as the Fed Challenge.
 Any student may become a member of the Madison Economics Club.

 The Madison Investment Fund is a student-run equity investment fund that manages a portion of the JMU endowment.
-We hold seminars for our members and the JMU community covering financial theory and application, current events and professional development.
+The Fund focuses on providing students with a real-world, professional forum to learn the fundamentals of investments and basics of financial theory while fulfilling the fiduciary duties associated with diligent portfolio management.
+Seminars are offered for members and the JMU community covering financial theory and application, current events and professional development.